eapearce/shopping_list/docs/product/products_delete.md

 ---
 # Delete a product

-Delete a user.
+Delete a product.
 You must specify the `id` of the product in the endpoint.

 ## URL